michaelwest/michaelwest.github.io/posts/simplednd.md

   - Light: AC = 11 + DEX.
   - Medium: AC = 14 + DEX (max +2 from DEX)
   - Heavy: AC = 17, must have STR 2 to wear, -2 to DEX checks
 - **Equipment**: Players can have arbitrary other equipment that seems appropriate - including default gear like torches, rope, and flasks, and anything class- or race-specific they think to add, like lock picks or a musical instrument.
+You might want a trinket from the [Trinkets table](https://www.dndbeyond.com/sources/basic-rules/equipment#Trinkets).

 ## Mechanics
 ### Skills & Checks